kingcolis/Dota2BlogSite/README.md

 Had trouble deploying, followed the instructions but the backend didn’t run, also debugged on it for about 5 hrs on my routes of connecting backend and frontend on deployments.

+Future Improvements:
-Future Improvements: Suggest potential features or improvements for the application Account system improvements
+- Account system improvements
-Design improvements
+- Design improvements
-Logic improvements so that code is cleaner and there are a lot more functionalities A page for moderators to manage posts
+- Logic improvements so that code is cleaner and there are a lot more functionalities

-Screenshots Include: screenshots of the application
+- A page for moderators to manage posts

 Deployment Link